geneontology/go-ontology/docs/CreateNewTerm.md

 18. Using your browser, return to the GO Ontology repository on GitHub, located at [https://github.com/geneontology/go-ontology](https://github.com/geneontology/go-ontology).

-19. Navigate to the folder ```geneontology/go-ontology/code```.
+19. Navigate to the tab labeled as 'Code' (```geneontology/go-ontology/code```).
 You will see your commit listed at the top of the page in a light yellow box.
 If you don’t see it, click on the 'Branches' link to reveale it in the list, and click on it.

      1. The diff for your file is at the bottom of the page.
 Examine it as a sanity check.